Oliver Janich: Conspiracy theories

 As a financial journalist, Janich represented conspiracy theories about 9/11 in several of his articles and these theories are present in his books as well.
 Furthermore, he spread conspiracy theories about alleged election fraud during the 2018 Bavarian state election without providing any evidence.

 Janich published a YouTube video against the appointment of Sinan Selen as Vice President of the Federal Office for the Protection of the Constitution, claiming that Selen had gotten the job "at the request of the Turkish government".
-According to German magazine Spiegel online, his YouTube videos contain "partly racist statements and employ anti-Semitic conspiracy theories".
+According to German magazine Spiegel Online, his YouTube videos contain "partly racist statements and employ anti-Semitic conspiracy theories".

 Janich is considered a disseminator of the QAnon conspiracy theories.

 Party of Reason

 Janich founded the Party of Reason after the proposal to found a party, which he made in a Focus Money column, received positive feedback from his readers.

-On 17 April 2013 Janich resigned as chairman of the party.
+On 17 April 2013, Janich resigned as chairman of the party.

 Political views

-Janich supported the Alternative for Germany party (AfD) ahead of the 2017 German federal election.
+Janich supported the Alternative for Germany (AfD) ahead of the 2017 German federal election.
 In 2018 he compared a documentary of the children's TV-channel KiKa with the propaganda of Joseph Goebbels.
 Also in 2018, Janich distributed a video that allegedly showed journalists staging images of refugees in a maritime emergency.
 Journalist Jacques Pezet later exposed the video as fake.
 After the 2018 Bavarian state election, the German television channel Bayerische Rundfunk reported on its website that Janich was distributing videos that were alleging fraud during the election without providing any proof whatsoever.

 In June 2020, the German TV-program Frontal, showed in a feature on conspiracy theorists, how Janich was talking about tribunals for politicians and journalists, saying that "Many of the people in power today actually belong hanged".